 |Food ||Plenty of decent sized bowls of decent sized chips and how nice to get one plonked in front of you whilst pontificating propping up the bar.
 Mr. Chips, as usual, patrolling and bowl emptying whilst engaging Hashers in conversation to take their mind off the fact that he was eating their chips!|

 |Hashmosphere ||A beam laden interior to the one spacious bar with plenty of seating made for a harmonious space to enjoy the post Hash discussions.
 Plenty of parking in the large adjacent car park and, with mercifully few other customers, no problem for the GM to deliver his customary monologue.|

-The Harte & Magpies is situated next to the HST (high speed traffic) route between Beaky & Amersham on which passing the pub at less than 65 is seen as being positively wimpish.
-It is an old establishment, well thought of for a good blow out at reasonable prices and frequent host to car clubs, ramblers parties & live bands.
-Boasting old pews, booths and snug corners it is most welcoming.
+The Harte & Magpies is situated next to the HST3 (high speed traffic) route between Beaconsfield & Amersham on which passing the pub at less than 65 is seen as being positively wimpish.
+It is an old establishment, well thought of for a good blow out at not too expensive prices and frequent host to car clubs, ramblers parties & live bands.
+Dog & walker friendly and boasting old pews, booths and snug corners it is most welcoming.
 If only their proclaimed boast to being purveyors of a plentiful selection of ales, it could be an excellent watering hole.